Professional General Automotive Technology / Mornings

 Consumer Classes / Weekend

-Courses are offered on Saturday or sometimes Saturday and Sunday with the consumer in mind.
-The student will learn basic Automotive principles and techniques to perform routine maintenance on their own vehicle.
+Courses are offered on Saturday or Sat/Sun with the consumer in mind.
+Topics include basic automotive principles and techniques to perform routine maintenance on your own vehicle.
 In our Car Care Basics for Women course (men are welcome) you will also learn how to select and form a professional relationship with an Automotive repair facility.
 No special application or tools are required for these courses.

 Certificates